-- 1. Verify that the linkages for Wheels/Tines/PTO Drive Lever are lubricated with oil and engine mount bars and belt adjustment block are lubricated with grease.
+- Verify that the linkages for Wheels/Tines/PTO Drive Lever are lubricated with oil and engine mount bars and belt adjustment block are lubricated with grease.
 See Lubrication earlier in this section. - 2.
 Place Wheels/Tines/PTO Drive Lever in NEUTRAL.
 Briefly pull out the engine recoil starter handle while watching the reverse disc.
 The disc should turn, but lower pulley should not.
-See Figure 6-20.
-If the reverse disc turns the lower pulley, or if it is located closer than 3/16" to the pulley, reverse adjustment bolt should be adjusted upward.
-Moving the adjustment bolt upward will also solve the problem of a tiller that goes into REVERSE on its own.
+See Fig. 6-20.
+If the reverse disc turns the lower pulley, or if it is located closer than 3/6" to the pulley, reverse adjustment bolt should be adjusted upward.
+Moving the adjustment bolt upward will also solve problem of a tiller that goes into REVERSE on its own.

-3. Use your left hand to hold the Wheels/Tines/PTO Drive Lever up in REVERSE, while briefly pulling out the engine recoil starter.
+3. Use your left hand to hold the Wheels/Tines/PTO Drive Lever up in REVERSE, while briefly pulling out engine recoil starter.
 The reverse disc should turn the lower pulley.
-See Figure 6-21.
+See Fig. 6-21.
 If not, or it requires a lot of pressure to hold the lever up in REVERSE, then the reverse adjustment bolt must be adjusted downward.
-When correctly adjusted, the Wheels/Tines/PTO Drive Lever should pop out of reverse when the lever is released, but not require exceptional effort to hold it up in the reverse position.
+When correctly adjusted, the Wheels/Tines/PTO Drive Lever should pop out of reverse when the lever is released, but not require exceptional effort to hold it up in reverse position.

-4. Shift the Wheels/Tines/PTO Drive Lever to REVERSE and then let it go.
+Shift the Wheels/Tines/PTO Drive Lever to REVERSE and then let it go.
 The lever should return to NEUTRAL.
 If not, the reverse adjustment bolt will have to be adjusted upward.
 Adjusting the Reverse Drive:

-- 1. Place the Wheels/Tines/PTO Drive Lever in FORWARD position. - 2.
-On the left side of the tiller, put a $\frac{1}{2}$ wrench on the plunger retaining bolt and another $\frac{1}{2}$ wrench on the jam nut next to it.
-See Figure 6-22.
+- Place the Wheels/Tines/PTO Drive Lever in FORWARD position. - 2.
+On the left side of the tiller, put a 1⁄2" wrench on the plunger retaining bolt and another 1⁄2" wrench on the jam nut next to it.
+See Fig. 6-22.

-- 3. While holding the bolt steady, loosen the jam nut (counterclockwise) until it touches the bolt head. - 4.
-Turn the bolt in until it tightens against the plunger inside the spring.
-The bolt must be tight to prevent the plunger from turning be careful not to overtighten and break the bolt. - 5.
-Place a 7/8" wrench on the head of the reverse adjustment bolt and a 9/6" wrench on the jam nut below it.
-See Figure 6-23.
+- While holding the bolt steady, loosen the jam nut (counterclockwise) until it touches the bolt head. - Turn the bolt in until it tightens against the plunger inside the spring.
+The bolt must be tight to prevent the plunger from turning - be careful not to overtighten and break the bolt. - Place a 1/8" wrench on the head of the reverse adjustment bolt and a 1/16" wrench on the jam nut below it.
+See Fig 6-23.
 Hold the bolt steady while loosening the jam nut three or four turns.

 - 6. Move the Wheels/Tines/PTO Drive Lever to NEUTRAL.
 The switch body on the bottom of the engine mount tab should be resting squarely on top of the reverse adjustment bolt, and the reverse disc should be at least 3/16" away from the transmission drive pulley.
-See Figure 6-19.
+See Fig. 6-19.
 If the reverse disc is any closer than this, raise the reverse adjustment bolt (turn it counterclockwise). - 7.
-Check that the reverse disc is at least 3/16" away from the transmission drive pulley.
-Then hold the reverse adjustment bolt steady with one wrench while tightening the jam nut with a second wrench.
-See Figure 6-23. - 8.
-Place a chalk or pencil mark on the top edge of the plunger retaining bolt.
-Now, while watching the mark, loosen the bolt 3/4-turn.
-See Figure 6-24.
-Do not exceed a 3/4 turn.
+Check that reverse disc is at least 3/16" away from transmission drive pulley.
+Then hold reverse adjustment bolt steady with one wrench while tightening the jam nut with a second wrench.
+See Fig. 6-23. - Place a chalk or pencil mark on the top edge of the plunger retaining bolt.
+Now, while watching the mark, loosen the bolt 3⁄4-turn.
+See Fig. 6-24.
+Do not exceed a 3⁄4 turn.
 This would disengage the bolt from the locking groove in the side of the plunger.

-- 9. Hold the plunger retaining bolt steady with a wrench while tightening the jam nut against the side of the plunger housing.
-See Figure 6-22. - 10.
-Check the action of the reverse disc as explained previously.
+- Hold the plunger retaining bolt steady with a wrench while tightening the jam nut against the side of the plunger housing.
+See Fig. 6-22. - Check the action of the reverse disc as explained previously.

-NOTE: If the above adjustments have not corrected an improperly working reverse drive, contact an authorized dealer or the TROYBILT Technical Service Department for assistance.
+NOTE: If the above adjustments have not corrected an improperly working reverse drive, contact an authorized dealer or Factory Technical Service Department for assistance.